PE INFORMATION & AFTER SCHOOL CLUBS

-In March 2013 the government announced that it was to provide additional funding of £150 million per annum for academic years 2013 to 2014 and 2014 to 2015 to improve provision of physical education (PE) and sport in primary schools in England - The Primary PE & Sport Premium.
+In March 2013 the government announced that it was to provide additional funding to improve provision of physical education (PE) and sport in primary schools in England - The Primary PE & Sport Premium.
 This funding - provided jointly by the Departments for Education, Health and Culture, Media and Sport - is allocated to primary school head teachers.
 The funding is ring-fenced and therefore can only be spent on provision of PE and sport in schools.

 Purpose of funding:

 Schools must spend the additional funding on improving their provision of PE and sport, but they will have the freedom to choose how they do this.
 For example, they can use their funding to:

 - Hire qualified sports coaches to work with teachers

 - Provide existing staff with training or resources to help them teach PE and sport more effectively

 - Introduce new sports or activities and encourage more pupils to take up sport